-8. Monitoring
+7. Monitoring

 Monitoring of agencies will be done on a regular basis.
 This will include monthly and/or as-needed meetings with City and DHS representatives to report on program performance.
-Periodic site visits to review program files, client files, financial records and any other documentation pertaining to ESG will be conducted by City and County staff.
+City and County staff will conduct periodic site visits to review program files, client files, financial records and any other documentation pertaining to ESG.

-9. Reallocation of Grant Funds
+8. Reallocation of Grant Funds

 Agencies will be monitored on a regular basis to assess progress in the expenditure of funds.
 If an agency falls below the required percentage of expenditure, the City or County will determine whether funds can be properly expended.
 If funding can't be expended within the agreement period, steps may be taken to recapture the funds to reallocate to another agency.
-This reallocation of funds may be done through a separate Application process or funds may be awarded to another agency based upon performance.
+This reallocation of funds may be done through a separate RFP process, or funds may be awarded to another agency based upon performance.

-10. Housing Quality Inspections (HQS), Fair Market Rent and Rent Reasonableness each program participant's unit per HUD standards and Local Policy.
+9. Housing Quality Inspections (HQS), Fair Market Rent and Rent Reasonableness

-Starting with the 2022 ESG Program Year, HPRRH providers will conduct Housing Quality Inspections (HQS), Fair Market Rent (FMR) analysis and Rent Reasonableness determinations on
+Starting with the 2022 ESG Program Year, RRH providers will conduct Housing Quality Inspections (HQS), Fair Market Rent (FMR) analysis and Rent Reasonableness determinations on each program participant's unit per HUD standards and Local Policy.